churris-x/template-js/README.md

 A Template with editor configs, prettier and vscode settings for js projects

 ## How to use

-- Click "Use as template"
+-   Click "Use this template"
 -   Download repo
 -   Open example files and save to test settings
 -   When you are happy with how it looks, run `sh cleanup.sh` to remove example files and create a commit
 -   git push

+## FAQ

+### How to change tab width?

+Change the `indent_size` property on `.editorconfig` and the `tabWidth` on `.prettierrc`

 ## Configurations

 ### Git ignore - `.gitignore`

 ```sh
 # npm
 node_modules/